-With over twenty-four Underground Railroad sites and deep historical ties to leaders like Frederick Douglass and Harriet Tubman, New York is home to profound moments throughout Black history.
-Discover the stories during Black History Month this February and every month of the year at these famous sites.
+With more than 24 Underground Railroad sites and deep historical ties to leaders like Frederick Douglass and Harriet Tubman, New York is home to profound moments throughout Black history.
+Discover the stories during Black History Month this February (and every month of the year) at these famous sites.

-Meet the people.
-Go to Rochester, where you will find the "Flight to Freedom" exhibits in the Rochester Museum & Science Center.
+In Rochester, you'll find the "Flight to Freedom" exhibits in the Rochester Museum & Science Center.
 These interactive exhibits reveal the story of influential African American abolitionist and writer Frederick Douglass as well as other formerly enslaved freedom seekers such as Austin Steward, Harriet Jacobs, and Reverend Thomas James.

-A Creative Center.
-Visit the oldest continuously run African American musicians club in the U.S., the Colored Musicians Club Museum.
+Visit the oldest continuously run African American musicians club in the US, the Colored Musicians Club Museum in Buffalo.
 Founded in 1935 and full of interactive exhibits, the museum shares the stories of the jazz legends who performed there and the legacy they left behind.

-Discover African-American culture.
-Visit the African American Museum in Hempstead, a unique place that helps promote understanding and appreciation of African American culture.
+Visit the African American Museum in Hempstead, a place that helps promote the appreciation of African American culture.

-A talent for poetry.
 Take a literary walk through history at the Joseph Lloyd Manor House in Lloyd Harbor.
-The home-turned-museum is where Jupiter Hammon, the first published black poet in the U.S., lived and wrote.
+The home-turned-museum is where Jupiter Hammon, the first published black poet in the US, lived and wrote.

-Where it all began.
-Visit the Apollo Theatre in Harlem where some of the best African American talent of the twentieth century have performed.
-Since the 1930s, it has been the premiere venue showcasing talent such as Ella Fitzgerald, Michael Jackson, and Stevie Wonder.
+Visit the Apollo Theater in Harlem where some of the best African American talents of the twentieth century have performed.
+Since the 1930s, it has been the premiere venue showcasing performers such as Ella Fitzgerald, Michael Jackson, and Stevie Wonder.
 Afterward, head to Queens to see Louis Armstrong’s House Museum.